apache/spark/docs/running-on-kubernetes.md

 ### Resource Level Scheduling Overview

-There are several resource level scheduling features are supported by Spark on Kubernetes.
+There are several resource level scheduling features supported by Spark on Kubernetes.

 #### Priority Scheduling

-Kubernetes support [Pod priority](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption) by default.
+Kubernetes supports [Pod priority](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption) by default.

 Spark on Kubernetes allows defining the priority of jobs by [Pod template](#pod-template).
 The user can specify the <code>priorityClassName</code> in driver or executor Pod template <code>spec</code> section.
 Below is an example to show how to specify it: